How To Tell If Equation Is Linear

 3. y = 4

 • Explanation: This equation represents a horizontal line where y is always 4, regardless of the value of x.
 It can be written as y = 0x + 4, which is in the form y = mx + b, where m = 0 and b = 4.
-Therefore, it is linear.
+That's why, it is linear.

 4. x = -2